sithex/SoberProfileChanger/README.md

 You may need to manually copy the logo file (Sober_logo.png) into the appropriate output directory, or replace it with your own.

     Note: You must have cargo and rustc installed to build or run the app.

+Unfortunately, youll have to remake the cookies when roblox changes your cookie...